EU's Mogherini warns against using Cologne attacks for politics

 Germany has been a top destination for refugees and migrants heading to Europe, with more than one million arriving in the country last year.

 The attacks, mostly targeting women and ranging from theft to sexual molestation, prompted violent far-right protests on Saturday.
-They have also intensified the debate on immigration in neighboring Austria and elsewhere.
+They have also intensified the debate on immigration in neighbouring Austria and elsewhere.

 The influx of migrants to Central European countries has been much lower, although countries in the region have often taken a tough stance on the issue and opposed a quota system for asylum seekers agreed by EU member states last year.